cs2-datalab/cs2_datalab_blog/content/home/demo.md

 active = true  # Activate this widget? true/false
 weight = 15  # Order that this section will appear.

-title = "Who we are? :rocket:" subtitle = ""
+title = "Who are we? :rocket:" subtitle = ""

 [design]